 Your employer will likely ship products to you, and you’ll use company software or another interface to evaluate products, give feedback, and quantify the criteria your company offers you.

-The most valuable experience for an aspiring product tester would be someone familiar with a particular company or product.
-Someone who’s participated in focus groups, surveys, or polls used to test demographics and markets would also make a strong product tester candidate.
-For software testers, someone with knowledge of the software’s functions and services would be valuable.
+The most valuable experience for an aspiring product tester is to become familiar with many industries while also developing a niche product testing background.
+Someone who has participated in focus groups, surveys, or polls to test demographics and markets would also make a strong product tester candidate.

-If testing products at home and getting to experience products before they enter the market interests you, becoming a product tester may be a good career move.
-You can also make a career out of product testing.
-Explore the Introduction to Software Testing course from the University of Minnesota on Coursera to learn more.
+If getting to experience products before they enter the market sounds interesting, consider pursuing a career as a product tester.
+Enroll in the Introduction to Software Testing course from the University of Minnesota to gain an understanding of the basics of product testing.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.